vstinner/unicode_book/unicode_encodings.rst

 .. note::

-   U+10FFFF is the higgest code point encodable to UTF-16 and the higgest code point of the :ref:`Unicode Character Set <ucs>` 6.0.
+   U+10FFFF is the highest code point encodable to UTF-16 and the highest code point of the :ref:`Unicode Character Set <ucs>` 6.0.
 The {U+DBFF, U+DFFF}
    surrogate pair is the last available pair.